 - Post: Paysera LT, UAB, Pilaitės pr.
 16, Vilnius, Lithuania.

-2. Who can apply for a Paysera Visa debit card account and card?You must be at least 16 years old and an EEA resident to be issued a Paysera Visa debit card account and card.
+2. Who can apply for a Visa payment card account and card?You must be at least 16 years old and an EEA resident to be issued a Visa payment card account and card.
 You can only apply if you are currently a client of the Distributor (you have opened a Paysera account and fulfilled the due diligence procedures required by the Distributor and confirmed your identity).
 You must provide an email address and mobile phone number to open an account so that we can communicate with you.
 There is a maximum of four accounts for a private person and 20 accounts for a legal person at each residential address.

 You agree to hold the responsibility for all transactions carried out by any additional cardholder and that you will be responsible for the use of the additional card and for any applicable fees and charges the additional cardholder may incur.

 4. How can I apply for the Visa payment card account?

 You can apply through our website.